team4405/docs/_posts/2013-06-03-contributing.md

 #### Prerequisites

 **Mac**
 In order to run the local development server you need several things.
-If you are running this on a Mac or Linus (recommended) then make sure you have:
+If you are running this on a Mac or Linux (recommended) then make sure you have:

 - [Ruby](http://ruby-lang.org/en/downloads) (including development headers, v1.9.3 or above for Jekyll 2 and v2 or above for Jekyll 3)
 - [RubyGems](http://rubygems.org/pages/download)